PRANASH-R/portfolio/README.md

 plan their boarding based on accurate predictions of arrival times.

-## Multi-Class Brain Diseases Detection Using Deep Learning(https://github.com/PRANASH-R/Multi-class-brain-diseases-detection-using-deep-learning-)
+## Multi-Class Brain Diseases Detection Using Deep Learning [brain diseases](https://github.com/PRANASH-R/Multi-class-brain-diseases-detection-using-deep-learning-)

 Devised an advanced CNN model by fusing AlexNet, VGG- 16, and ResNet-50 architectures to classify MRI images.